 - Identify program and policy changes needed to improve overall wetland condition statewide.

 - Evaluate the effectiveness of wetland management and protection programs with respect to wetland condition.

 Further information about wetland monitoring can be found in the RI plan, as well as in the web links below.
-Rhode Island related wetland monitoring and assessment documents and data are available on the Documents and Data page.
+Rhode Island related wetland monitoring and assessment documents and data are available on the Documents and Data (Under Reconstruction) page.

 Related Wetland Monitoring Links: